1 (205) 386-6182 info@fertilizerforless.com

 The Benefits of Growing Venus Fly Traps in Containers

 Growing Venus Fly Traps in containers is a great way to enjoy these fascinating plants without having to worry about them taking over your garden.
+And that’s actually possible in some parts of the Eastern US where they are native!
 Here are some of the benefits of growing Venus Fly Traps in containers:

 1. Easy to Care For: Venus Fly Traps are relatively easy to care for when grown in containers.
 They require a soil mix that is high in organic matter, such as peat moss, and need to be kept moist.
 They also need plenty of light, so make sure to place them in a sunny spot.